Indra (2002 film): Development

 Following the successes of Gang Leader (1991) and Gharana Mogudu (1992), Chiranjeevi experienced a period without delivering an industry hit, although he continued to deliver major blockbusters.
 During this time, fans and industry analysts eagerly awaited his return with a strong mass entertainer.
 Chiranjeevi, meanwhile, considered taking on a family-oriented story to reconnect with his audience.

 Producer Aswani Dutt and director B. Gopal were approached by writer Chinni Krishna with a new story set in Rayalaseema, addressing the region's water crisis as a central theme intertwined with factional conflicts.
 While the script showed promise, there were concerns about audience reception to another faction-themed film, given B. Gopal's association with such narratives.
 B. Gopal was also hesitant to direct the project due to his earlier unsuccessful collaboration with Chiranjeevi on Mechanic Alludu (1993).
 However, writer Paruchuri Gopala Krishna eventually persuaded him to take on the project.

 Chinni Krishna was tasked with further developing the story, which initially had the Krishna-Godavari river region as its backdrop.
 During discussions with Paruchuri Gopala Krishna, the setting was changed to Kasi (Varanasi) and the Ganga river region to expand the narrative's scope.

 The film marked Chiranjeevi's third collaboration with Vyjayanthi Movies, following Jagadeka Veerudu Athiloka Sundari (1990) and Choodalani Vundi (1998).
 After two months of filming, Aswani Dutt suggested the title Indra, which Chiranjeevi approved.

 Casting

-Simran was initially considered for the lead female role, but Aarti Agarwal was eventually cast.
-Sonali Bendre was finalized as the second lead actress.
+Jyothika and Simran were initially considered for the lead female roles, but were replaced by Aarti Agarwal and Sonali Bendre.
 For the role played by Sivaji, actors such as Venkat and Raja were considered before Sivaji was finalised.